Nina Lauber-Thommesen

 • LCIA arbitration involving parties in France, the Netherlands, Switzerland and the United States over a dispute related to joint venture agreements in the communications industry.

-• CAM arbitration involving parties in Italy and Spain over a dispute related to a contract for design, delivery and erection of biofuel production
+• CAM arbitration involving parties in Italy and Spain over a dispute related to a contract for design, delivery and erection of biofuel production facility.

 • ICC arbitration involving parties in France and Iran over a dispute related to a contract for engineering and construction of an underground gas storage